10 Worst Tire Brands to Avoid at all Cost in 2023

 You need to check the last four digits of the DOT code on the tire.
 It represents the manufacturing week and year of the tire.

-The first two digits indicate the manufacturing week, and the last two digits tell you the manufacturing year.
+The first two digits indicate the manufacturing week, and the last two tell the manufacturing year.

 For instance, if the digits are 3718.
 It means the tire was manufactured in the 37th week of 2018.